 Establishing innocence: In the U.S., defendants are innocent until proven guilty.
 Innocence may be established by providing evidence that the defendant could not have been at the location where the sexual assault allegedly took place.
 Text messages, phone call records, Facebook check-ins, credit card receipts, and any other time-stamped data may be used to offer an alibi that establishes innocence.
 DNA, hair, fingerprints, or other crime scene evidence may indicate that the victim misidentified the actor.
 If the defendant’s attorney can prove there is reasonable doubt in an alibi or crime scene evidence, a jury may acquit the defendant.

 Proving consent: Proving consent is exceedingly difficult if the sexual act happened in private and there are no video or audio recordings of the alleged crime.
 Establishing that there were prior consensual acts between the defendant and the victim may not be enough to prove that this particular act was also consensual.
 Using the defense of consent is useless if the victim falls into any of the categories listed in the law as being unable to provide consent.

 Claiming insanity or mental incapacity: It may be possible to provide that the defendant suffers from a condition that prevents them from understanding the criminal nature of their actions.

 Finally, a skilled attorney may be able to establish a legal argument for suppressing evidence that would incriminate the defendant.
 If sex crime charges are brought against you, it is advisable to speak to a criminal law attorney immediately.

-South Jersey Sex Crimes Lawyers at the Law Offices of Agre & St. John Advocate for Clients Charged with Sexual Assault
+South Jersey Sex Crimes Lawyers at Agre & St. John Advocate for Clients Charged with Sexual Assault